algogz/questions/q/aws-devop-pro.md

 Explanation:

-Ansible provides a method to only run a task when a condition is met using the `when' declarative.
-With gather facts enabled, the play has access to the distribution name of the Linux system, thus, tasks can be tailored to a specific distribution and ran only when the condition is met, e.g.: ` - when: ansible_os_family == "Debian"'.
+Ansible provides a method to only run a task when a condition is met using the `when` declarative.
+With gather facts enabled, the play has access to the distribution name of the Linux system, thus, tasks can be tailored to a specific distribution and ran only when the condition is met, e.g.: ` - when: ansible_os_family == "Debian"`.

 Reference: http://docs.ansible.com/ansible/playbooks_conditionals.html